jbclements/portaudio-x86_64-win32/README.md

-# portaudio-x86_64-win32
+# portaudio-x86_64-macosx
-64-bit Windows libraries for portaudio
+native libraries for portaudio on the x86_64 Windows platform